 Colleges in Britain is a web-based service designed to provide easy contact between international students and UK Colleges of Further and Higher Education, Sixth Form Colleges and other accredited institutions offering academic courses such as "A" levels, International Baccalaureate and university preparation courses, and also professional and vocational courses.

 The site features almost 200 colleges which have courses and special provision for international students, and all are fully linked: students may send them emails from this site or may click through to the colleges' own websites and view or contact them there.
 These colleges welcome international students, while international students themselves are looking for colleges which will meet their personal requirements as well as their educational and career goals and ambitions.
-This website, first launched twelve years ago in February 2005, exists to bring them together.
+This website, first launched nearly 14 years ago in February 2005, exists to bring them together.

 The cumulative referral statistics (the aggregates for all colleges currently listed on the site) are updated on page load.
 Every time a site user clicks on a link to a client site, the counter rises by one - also for emails and brochure downloads.